Ising Models of Cooperativity in Muscle Contraction: Two-state Ising model

 Furthermore, in the limits \(c\to 0 \) and \(c\to\infty \), the function \(\logTen\left[f/(1-f)\right]\) depends linearly on \(\pca = -\logTen(\caConcentration)\) with slope 1 in both cases.
 Hence, the model can be fully calibrated using the measured value of \(\logTen[f/(1-f)] \) in the region near \(c=1 \), where this function can be reasonably approximated by a straight line parametrized by the reference concentration \(\caFifty \) and the slope \(\hCoeff \).

 The calibration is illustrated in Fig.~\ref{fig-force-pca}, where the force-pCa relation predicted by our model is compared to experimental data obtained from demembranated fibers of rabbit soleus muscle at \SI{25}{\degreeCelsius}, see \cite{caremani-2022,force_pca_data}.
-To normalize our experimental data, we used as the reference tension the average force measured at $\pca=4.5$ (saturating concentration) and \(\caFifty = 10^{-6.5}\unit{\molar} \) as our reference concentration.
-The value of \(\hCoeff \) was then estimated from the subset of data shown in the inset of Fig.~\ref{fig-force-pca}(b), using both a custom implementation of the minimum least squared error methods and the built-in non-linear fitting method from Mathematica \cite{nonlinearmodelfit}, both giving similar results.
+To normalize our experimental data, we used the average force measured at $\pca=4.5$ (saturating concentration) as the reference tension and \(\caFifty = 10^{-6.5}\unit{\molar} \) as our reference concentration.
+The value of \(\hCoeff \) was then estimated from the subset of data shown in the inset of Fig.~\ref{fig-force-pca}(b), using both a custom implementation of the minimum least squares error methods and the built-in non-linear fitting method from Mathematica \cite{nonlinearmodelfit}, both giving similar results.
 We obtained \(\hCoeff=3.14 \) or, equivalently, \(J= \num{0.57} \) according to Eqs.~\eqref{eq:relation_h_c_nh_j}.

 The calibration procedure was repeated on similar data from \cite{caremani-2022} at \qtylist{12;17;25;35}{\degreeCelsius}, and also in the presence of \SI{1}{\micro\molar} OM.
 It is worth stressing that, for each set of force-pCa curves, the free parameters whose value we fitted are the coupling constant $J$ and the \( \caFifty \).
 Interestingly, the values of \caFifty resulting from the fits do not vary much with temperature.